kavitaithomas/conference-dbms/README.md

 # Conference Database Management System
-A web-based CRUD application to manage a conference database.
-The app uses PHP and PDOs instead of mysqli functions to work with nearly any DBMS.
+A web-based interface application to manage a conference database.
+The app uses PHP and PDOs instead of the mysqli api functions to work with nearly any DBMS.

 Submitted as my final project for CISC332 - Database Management Systems.
 Received 15/15.